shirish93/shirish93.github.io/_posts/2024-02-15-llms-and-risk.md

 ### Anticipating the Evolving Landscape: Navigating New Threats and Solutions

 LLMs are constantly evolving, presenting both exciting opportunities and emerging challenges.
-Here, we delve into two key areas of concern:
+Here, we discuss two key areas of concern:

 1. The Saturation of LLM-Generated Content: As LLM technology advances, their ability to create realistic and persuasive content increases.
 This raises concerns about the potential saturation of online spaces with synthetically generated text, images, and audio.
 This phenomenon could pose challenges for discerning genuine information from fabricated content, and potentially impact critical areas like news media, creative industries, and even personal interactions.